michelledaviest/daily-checkin-bot/README.md

 # Daily Check-in Bot

-A voice-based health check-in bot that nudges you on Telegram twice a day, takes a spoken (or typed) reply, asks structured follow-ups when something's missing, and logs the results to a Google Sheet.
+Host your own accountability buddy as a voice-based check-in bot on Telegram!
+The bot nudges you on Telegram twice a day, takes a spoken (or typed) reply, asks structured follow-ups when something's missing, and logs the results to a Google Sheet.
 Built to run as a `systemd` service on a Google Compute Engine `e2-micro` free-tier VM at **$0/month**.
+All the data is saved in a Google Sheet on your account.
+Feel free to fork and customize with your own metrics or setup!
+All the setup instructions are in the README to get this version up and running.

 You name the bot in your `.env` (default suggestion: a friendly first name like "June").
 Conversations look like this: